 - Make the enchilada sauce if necessary.

 - Heat 1 tablespoon oil over medium.
 Cook the onion + jalapeno for about 5 minutes.
 Add the tomatoes and let cook for another few minutes until they start to break down.
+And the garlic and cook for another minute.

 - Add the beans, pasta, enchilada sauce and water.
 Bring to boil, keep at a gentle boil until pasta is cooked, about 10-12 minutes.